THE EBRE LANGUAGE –

 III.
 THE FIRST SEVEN LETTERS

-The first seven letters of the Ebre alphabet relate to the seven physical energy centers of the body.
-These centers are all located on the physical body of every person.
+The first seven letters of the Ebre alphabet relate to the first seven energy centers of the body.

 This is the first letter in the Ebre alphabet.
-It is very similar to the aleph in Hebrew and corresponds to the A in English.
+It is very similar to the A in English and many other languages.

 Appearance.
 It looks like a large X.

-Sound.
-In Ebre, this letter is pronounced and has the sound of a soft A.
+Pronunciation.
+In Ebre, this letter is pronounced ah.

 Energy Center.
-The letter aleph refers to the first energy center of a human being.
-This energy vortex or center begins just above the perineum or floor of the pelvis and extends downward between the legs a few inches.
+The letter ah refers to the first energy center.
+This energy center begins just above the perineum or floor of the pelvis and extends downward between the legs a few inches.

 Meaning.
-The aleph is the start of the alphabet, and the start of life.
+The ah is the start of the alphabet, and the start of life.
 It is associated with basics, beginnings, survival and creation.

-The aleph also refers to the void or emptiness that existed before the creation of the world.
-This is why it is not pronounced.
+The ah also refers to the void or emptiness that existed before the creation of the world.
 Words starting with this letter sometimes have to do with the void or emptiness.

 Examples.
-The aleph is used in many words.
-Often the aleph is at the beginning of the word.
+The ah is used in many words.
+Often it is at the beginning of the word.

 Assert.
 This word in English means to propose or speak forth.
 It is also a word in Ebre.
 It starts with an A because it is birthing or originating something new.

 Bei is the second Ebre letter.
-It looks and is pronounced the same as the second Hebrew letter and corresponds to B, the second letter in the English alphabet.
+It corresponds to the letter B in English and other languages.

 Gender.
 Bei is a feminine letter.
-It is the second letter and twoness is a feminine concept.
+Twoness is a feminine concept.

 Examples.
 Build is a word in English that means to construct.
 It is also a word in Ebre.

-It begins with B because it is not a primordial word.
-Instead, it has to do with constructing something, a quality of the second energy center.
+It begins with B because it has to do with constructing something, a quality of the second energy center.
 For example, women “build” babies using this energy center.

 Better is another English word that is also a word in Ebre.
 It is a comparison word.
 The letter B is used with many words that compare one thing with another – part of the concept of two-ness.